bahrus/p-et-alia/README.md

 Here we are relying on the "cycling" effect of placing p-d's at the top of a DOM node, with no previous non p-* nodes.
 We assume the component my-visual-list is designed in such a way that when you click on some delete button inside that component, it emits an event "item-deleted" and if you edit an item, it emits an event "item-edited", both of which bubble up.

-Splitting up the todo composition into these two sub components could allow one or both pieces to be re-used with or without the other.
+Splitting up the todo composition into these three sub components could allow one or more pieces to be re-used with or without the other.
 For example, maybe in one scenario we want the list to display as a simple list, but elsewhere we want it to display inside a calendar.
 Or both at the same time.

 But are my-non-visual-to-do-list-view-model and my-visual-to-do-list really loosely coupled?
 To a degree.
 But they must agree to a common contract as far as the expected format of the events.